alexander-kastil/az-204/demos/10-message-based-solutions/01-message-queues/demo-02/readme.md

 - `create-food-payments.azcli` contains all required steps to deploy the demo

-- Examine `./food-payments` Azure Function that will run in a container.
+- Examine `./food-payments/functions/generateInvoice.cs` Azure Function that will run in a container.
 It mocks a long running process by sleeping for 500ms and is triggered by a message in a queue.

     ```c#
-    [FunctionName("processPayment")]
+    [FunctionName("generateInvoice")]
-    public static async Task RunAsync([QueueTrigger("food-orders",
-        Connection = "PaymentConnectionString")] string item,
-        Binder binder, ILogger log)
+    public static async Task RunAsync([QueueTrigger("food-orders", Connection = "PaymentConnectionString")] string item, Binder binder, ILogger log)
     {
         log.LogInformation($"Processing Payment for item: {item}");
-        // Delay mock to simulate complex processing
-        var sleep = Int32.Parse(Environment.GetEnvironmentVariable("Sleep"));
-        if (sleep > 0)
-        {
-            System.Threading.Thread.Sleep(sleep);
-        }
-        ...
-    }
+        Util.CheckThrottle();
     ```
     >Note: You can also examin the `./food-payments/Dockerfile` to understand details of the container image creation.
 You have to provide a valid connection string